Loading...

 • I keep a lot of fluids flushing through my body.
 Not just water, either.
 There are some wonderful detoxifying herbal teas available, made with liver-supporting herbs such as dandelion, milk thistle and burdock.

-I’ll admit, I usually feel horrible for the couple of days – most likely due to some mobilization of toxins as my body prepares to move them out.
+I’ll admit, I usually feel horrible for the first couple of days – most likely due to some mobilization of toxins as my body prepares to move them out.
 It’s common for me to feel extra lethargic, spacey and headache-y.
 But by the end of the third day, everything changes for the better.
 At this point my sleep is sounder and more restful.
 I can feel myself just sinking into the mattress.
 I don’t wake up with a stiff jaw from clenching all night.
 I also have more dreams – many are more vivid than usual.
 I wake up remembering them and sometimes note how wild they were.
 I also feel sparkly — which may sound kind of hokey, but I don’t know a better way to describe it!
 My sensory awareness becomes more alive.
 Sounds are clearer.
 Colors are brighter and more intense.
 I really feel that my senses are able to pick up more.
 Which just tells me how much the toxic burden on my body had been dulling everything.
 So, make a plan to add a cleanse to your calendar twice a year.
 Because, after all, who doesn’t want to feel sparkly?

 Back